gazbert/bxbot/CONTRIBUTING.md

 * We like static analysis: the build uses [JaCoCo](https://www.jacoco.org/jacoco/) to enforce code coverage and [SpotBugs](https://spotbugs.github.io/) to weed out bugs.
   [Sonarcloud](https://sonarcloud.io/dashboard?id=gazbert_bxbot) is used for analysing and maintaining the quality of our code.
 Please maintain this, or better still, help improve it!

+## Code of Conduct
+We want the BX-bot project to be a friendly and collaborative development experience for everyone.

+We adopt and support the [Contributor Covenant](https://www.contributor-covenant.org/).